Agoric/documentation/main/zoe/guide/README.md

 payments) involve an exchange of digital assets that can be put in terms of offers.

-In this version of Zoe, our offers are simple (see [our roadmap](TODO) for more complex offer types and their expected release).
+In this version of Zoe, our offers are simple (see [our roadmap](../roadmap/README.md) for more complex offer types).
 We can say things like, "I'll give you [three wood for two bricks](https://en.wikipedia.org/wiki/Catan)."
 We can also say something like, "I want three wood, and *the most* I'm